RedisLabs/redislabs-docs/content/stack/search/_index.md

 When querying, you can use multiple predicates that query text, numeric, and geospatial fields in one query.
 You can also sort by a specific field and limit the results with an offset to produce customized results pages.

-Redis search and query supports [over 15 natural languages](https://redis.io/docs/stack/search/reference/stemming#supported-languages) for stemming and includes auto-complete engines with specific commands that can provide real-time [interactive search suggestions](https://redis.io/commands/ft.sugadd/).
+Redis Stack supports [over 15 natural languages](https://redis.io/docs/stack/search/reference/stemming#supported-languages) for stemming and includes auto-complete engines with specific commands that can provide real-time [interactive search suggestions](https://redis.io/commands/ft.sugadd/).

 ## Search and query Active-Active databases